mriffler/UserManual/docs/source/TheMosaicHub.rst

 Compositing Periods
 -------------------
 The definition of the compositing period is done in the temporal period section of the configuration menu.
 There are five different compositing lengths to choose from: year, season, month, 10-day, day.
-For each of these compositing lengths, pre-defined periods can be selected by selecting the desired option in the corresponding tabs.
+For each of these compositing lengths, pre-defined periods can be selected by choosing the desired option in the corresponding tabs.
+Unavailable periods are disabled and marked in grey colour.
+In the 10-day and the day tabs, one can select months and years from drop-down lists.
+The forward and backward scrolling can be done by clicking on the arrow symbol.

 Year
 ^^^^